mortenfyhn/ntnu-course-summaries/README.md

 ## How to contribute

-If you know something about the courses listed and want to add to the documents, simply create a pull request with your changes and additions.
-I have some simple guidelines:
+If you want to add something, just create a pull request with your stuff.
+I have some guidelines:

-* Always keep these in the preamble:
-    * `\usepackage{libertine}`
-    * `\usepackage[libertine]{newtxmath}`
-* Use feature branches for larger contributions
+* Use branches where they make sense
 * Write good commits
-* Write tidy and understandable code
+* Write good source